Issier/lad-watch/README.md

 Details include summoner rank, champion being played, champion mastery, queue type and links to relevant u.gg and op.gg pages

 ## Setup
+### Local w/ Test Data
+For local development, Lad watch requires one secret:
+- RIOT_TOKEN: A Riot Games DevelopmentAPI key

+NODE_ENV must be set to `development` to use local files / configs rather than reaching out to GCloud.

+LadWatch running localy in `development` mode expects the following files to be present:
+- league_data/champion.json
+- league_data/queues.json:
+    - Data representing champion and queue type information for League of Legends.
+This can be retrieved from Data Dragon, a CDN hosted by Riot Games that contains static files related to game patches.
+- league_data/lads.json:
+    - A list of objects representing a riot user name
+    - Of the form [{"gameName": {Game Name},"tagLine": {Tag}}]

+When in local development, sending a POST request with a body of {"message": {}} will trigger LadWatch to check for active games involving the riot users listed in lads.json (This request is required as it follows the structure that LadWatch expects to recieve from GCloud Scheduler when it's deployed as a Cloud Run project).

+The result will then be logged to console.
+Sending posts to Discord requires configuring the project to point at a properly configured GCloud environment.

+### Targeting GCloud Deploy
 Lad watch requires three secrets:
 - RIOT_TOKEN: A Riot Games API key
 - DISCORD_TOKEN: A Discord API token configured for the bot